 Applies to hydrochlorothiazide / olmesartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / olmesartan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / olmesartan:Less common

 - Bladder pain